 PHO 145 - History of Photography: Modern

 A critical analysis of post World War I photography which questions the medium’s role in art, journalism, propaganda, advertising, and everyday life.
 Major movements, practitioners, and leading photographic theoreticians are examined in the context of photography’s ability to record the “truth” and influence social and cultural identity.
 Illustrated lectures and presentations, discussion, field trips, and individual research projects.
-This course fulfills the MCC requirement for a humanities and a social science elective.
-Three class hours.
-(SUNY-H)

 Course Learning Outcomes